Oregon Guard's 1-186th Infantry Regiment mobilized for peacekeeping mission in Egypt

 |0

-This work, Oregon Guard's 1-186th Infantry Regiment mobilized for peacekeeping mission in Egypt [Image 12 of 12], by John Hughel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oregon Guard's 1-186th Infantry Regiment mobilized for peacekeeping mission in Egypt, by John Hughel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.